Festivals

 FESTIVALS

-Komatsu City comes alive as performances, food stalls and events cover the city, and temples hold their annual mikoshi processions.
-This is an event not to be missed!
+Over the three festival days held over the second weekend of May, Komatsu City comes alive as performances, food stalls and events cover the city, and temples hold their annual processions.
+The best time to catch Komatsu at its liveliest!

 Japan Children’s Kabuki Festival